trevorcousins/PSMCplus/README.md

 You can run PSMCplus with the following command line:

 `python /home/<user>/PSMCplus/PSMCplus.py -in <infiles> -D <D> -b <b> -its <its> -o <outprefix> | tee <logfile>`

-`Arun: are all these command line args required?
-If not, what's the minimal number that are required?`

 `D` is the number of discrete time interval windows, `b` is the genomic bin size, and `its` is the number of iterations (see the Advanced section for a more detailed explanation). `<infiles>` is a string (separated by a space if more than one) that points to the mhs files.
 The inferred parameters will be saved to `<outprefix>final_parameters.txt` and a log file will be saved to `<logfile>`.
 The output file contains `D` rows and 3 columns, which are left time boundary, the right time boundary, and the coalescence rate per discrete time window.
 To scale the times into generations, you must divide by `mu`.
 We get the effective population size by taking the inverse of the inverse coalescence rate and dividing this by `mu`.